Top 8 Best Albrecht Durer's Famous Paintings

 The piece was finished in 1507 by the artist, who had previously studied Renaissance art in Italy.
-The piece is regarded as the most exquisite example of Renaissance painting and shows how Italian styles influenced German art.
+The piece shows how Italian styles influenced German art.

-Adam and Eve is one of Durer's most well-known and lauded works of art and a representation of the biblical story of the Fall of Man.
-Although this work is frequently made into a poster, the experience of seeing the original artwork is very different.
+Adam and Eve represents the biblical story of the Fall of Man.
+Although this painting is frequently reproduced, the experience of seeing the original artwork is very different.

-The subtle effects of light and shade on skin tone can be seen with a fine impression.
+The subtle effects of light and shade on skin tone can be clearly seen.
 The piece was produced on a copper plate by the artist using an ink pen and a sharp steel instrument.
-The composition of the piece is intricate and includes numerous symbolism and biblical allusions.

 The Feast of the Rosary was made in 1506 and is currently on display in Prague's National Gallery.
 Jaroslav Peina, a Czech art historian, describes it as "one of the most flawless paintings in the world."